cudmore/homecage/docs/docs/dev-notes.md

     - Save trial information to a trial .txt file
     - Revamp .log to include trial information

+#### 20180520

+	- Added checks in bash scripts to exit nicely if uv4l and avconv are not installed
+	- Added script for avprobe (so we can fail niely when not installed)
+	- Added option to record x number of files (set to one when on scope and using triggerIn)

 ### Setup

 homecage2 is b8:27:eb:88:33:07